colepuls/Dream-Keeper/README.md

 # 🌙 Dream Keeper

-Dream Keeper is a minimalist, dark-themed journal for capturing and organising your dreams.
+Dream Keeper is a minimalist, dark-themed journal for capturing and organizing your dreams.
-Built with **vanilla JS + HTML 5 + CSS Grid/Flexbox**, it focuses on clean code and a smooth keyboard-first flow—ideal for showcasing front-end fundamentals.
+Now rebuilt with **React + Vite**, it maintains the clean look and keyboard-first UX while demonstrating modern component-based front-end architecture.

 ---